 in this picture you can see how the red and blue I painted over with have lightened the black in some areas.

-I used liquid acrylics (FW brand) to paint these.
+I use liquid acrylics (FW brand), waverly inks, and prismacolor pencil.
 The warm colors are translucent, so the black isn’t lightened by them-

 but the cold tones are a bit opaque, so be sure you test out the opacity of your paints or inks before you start.

 I usually make really small runs of prints anyway, so doing six or ten of these is no problem.